Robert Alexy: Life and career

-Since 2008 the Universities of Alicante, Buenos Aires, Tucumán, Antwerp, National University of San Marcos in Lima, Prague, Coimbra, Porto Alegre, Belo Horizonte, Chapecó, Rio de Janeiro and Bogotá awarded him the honorary doctorate degree.
+He was awarded the Order of Merit of the Federal Republic of Germany on 13 April 2010.
+He received the Kiel science prize for his lifetime achievements on 30 June 2013.
+Since 2008, the Universities of Alicante, Buenos Aires, Tucumán, Antwerp, National University of San Marcos in Lima, Prague, Coimbra, Porto Alegre, Belo Horizonte, Chapecó, Rio de Janeiro and Bogotá had awarded him honorary doctorate degrees.